posativ/acrylamid/docs/installation.rst

 Python 3
 ********

-As of Acrylamid 0.4.4 Python 3 is covered by the testsuite.
-So, in theory it might work.
-Please report any issues related to Python 3.
+Acrylamid fully supports Python 2.7 and 3.3 (or higher).
+At the time of this writing (June '13) Jinja2 has not yet finished its Python 3.3+ port.
+You are probably better off with Python 2.7 (almost all third-party application support 2.7, but only a few 3.3+).

+Please report any issues related to Python 3, as I do not often test Acrylamid with 3.3 (or higher) in the real world.